 First I want to say that given Revelation 11 prior to the Seventh Trumpet is specifically what the Angel of Revelation 10 is saying as opposed to the normal mode of John narrating what he sees.
 I'm willing to consider that even within my generally highly Chronological reading of Revelation this material could be chronologically displaced.

 An Atheist Website called Vridar.org agrees with me on Revelation being written during the reign of Hadrian.
-But for them that means what Revelation is claiming to Foretell also happens then while I see that content as mostly much further in the future.
+But for them that means what Revelation is claiming to foretell also happens then while I see that fulfilment as mostly much further in the future.

 But it’s possible Revelation 11 prior to the Seventh Trumpet could be a more immediate future then most of this vision.
 Or it could be further in the Future, given my current Post-Millennial view on the Bodily Resurrection this could be at least in part after the Millennium.